Gaijatra and Nil Barahi dance

-The four more number of Simha simply make the dance more attractive.
+The four more numbers of Simha simply make the dance more attractive.
 They are generally imaged as the guardian animal of the Devi.
 In this dance too, they represent the appearance of four Mahalaxmi of the valley.
 The Mahalaxmi of Khokana, Lagankhel, Lubu, and Bode.

 In this dance, there are only 2 gatekeepers, who are also called the Dwarpal.
 Dwarpal means gatekeepers.
 There is a temple of dwarpal, on the way to the Nil Barahi Temple.
 They don’t wear Jama like other characters.
-Instead, they wear trousers that of red color.
+Instead, they wear trousers that of red colour.
 They also have had a pair of Ghalanga on their foot.

-Plus, a small mustache on their red-painted, slightly smiling masks.
+Plus, a small moustache on their red-painted, slightly smiling masks.
 That people call the face of a great man.
 They even don’t wear the upper wears.
 But yes, in substitution, they wear a scarf like red cloth, with the sign of two crossed triangles.

 Jokhale is not the dancer who gets applause after the performance.
 But, surely is the backbone of those dancers.
 Behind each dancer, a Jokkhale stands and supports them.
 However, they have no restrictions on eating, sitting, and talking like the dancers do.

 And anyone willing to give a contribution to the dance can participate as Jokhale.
-It is more likely a volunteering work.
+It is more likely volunteering work.